sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

     - image: https://ucarecdn.com/84b8a29c-018e-4cee-98cf-a6c2b8ad0d97/
     - image: https://ucarecdn.com/5b158ce3-2a68-4d37-810a-3bf39efff8ea/
     - image: https://ucarecdn.com/d6241c67-b7a4-42b6-b89c-5ea230ee2893/
-  text: Co-Produced by Golden Thread Productions, Brava for Women in the Arts and
+  text: Co-Produced by Golden Thread Productions, Brava for Women in the Arts,
     Art2Action, and in collaboration with Aviva Arts.
 ---
 ***11 Reflections: San Francisco*** invites Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area to participate in Story Circles, workshops, creative writing, and theatre-making in response to the question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?